fderose/personalize/README.md

     +title:bond _val_:"personalize($user, category)"

-Then, place the following string in the "Raw Parameters Field:"
+Then, place the following string in the "Raw Query Parameters" field:

     user=Frank